 CISR81060 - Compliance: Overview & ‘Reasonable excuse’: What can be a ‘reasonable excuse’?

 There is no statutory definition of reasonable excuse, which “is a matter to be considered in the light of all circumstances of the particular case” (Rowland v HMRC [2006] STC (SCD) 536 at paragraph 18).
-This was confirmed by the First-tier Tribunal in Anthony Wood, trading as Propaye v HMRC (2011 UK FTT 136 TC 001010), in the judgment released on 23 February 2011.
+For example in Anthony Wood, trading as Propaye v HMRC (2011 UK FTT 136 TC 001010), the First Tier Tribunal applied this definition in their decision released on 23 February 2011.

 The important point to remember is that the customer must have taken action without unreasonable delay to rectify the position in relation to their outstanding obligations as soon as the circumstances surrounding the ‘reasonable excuse’ have ceased to be present (see CISR81110).